What is an ADHD screening?

-ADHD assessments typically involve a series of evaluations to determine if an individual meets the DSM criteria for Attention Deficit Hyperactivity Disorder.
+ADHD screenings typically involve a series of evaluations to determine if an individual meets the DSM criteria for Attention Deficit Hyperactivity Disorder.
 These assessments can include interviews with the individual, their parents or caregivers, and teachers to gather information about symptoms and behaviours.
-Additionally, questionnaires and rating scales may be used to assess the severity of symptoms and their impact on daily functioning.
-Other assessments, such as cognitive neuropsychology testing and behavioural observations, may also be carried out to provide a comprehensive understanding of the individual's difficulties.
-Overall, the assessment process for ADHD aims to accurately diagnose the condition and develop an appropriate treatment plan to help manage symptoms effectively.

 What does an ADHD assessment for adults involve?